Ractor - Ruby's Actor-like concurrent abstraction

 is run in parallel on a parallel computer.- Interpreter invokes with the first Ractor (called main Ractor).

-- If main Ractor terminated, all Ractors receive terminate request like Threads (if main thread (first invoked Thread), Ruby interpreter sends all running threads to terminate execution).
+- If the main Ractor terminates, all other Ractors receive termination requests, similar to how threads behave. (if main thread (first invoked Thread), Ruby interpreter sends all running threads to terminate execution).

-- Each Ractor has 1 or more Threads.
+- Each Ractor contains one or more Threads.

-- Threads in a Ractor shares a Ractor-wide global lock like GIL (GVL in MRI terminology), so they can't run in parallel (without releasing GVL explicitly in C-level).
+- Threads within the same Ractor share a Ractor-wide global lock like GIL (GVL in MRI terminology), so they can't run in parallel (without releasing GVL explicitly in C-level).
 Threads in different ractors run in parallel.

 - The overhead of creating a Ractor is similar to overhead of one Thread creation.